himanshu00003/react-login-signup/notes.md

-5. React router class
+## Questions
-6. HTTP status codes and their significance
+React router class
-7. Different types of deployment environments and their significance
+HTTP status codes and their significance
-8. what is .env file and how to use it
+Different types of deployment environments and their significance what is .env file and how to use it